pfloos/QUESTDB/scripts/README.md

-  --size SIZE              Target number of excitations in the subset --optimize-params        Use Optuna to optimize genetic algorithm parameters --only-singlet           Only include singlet transitions --only-triplet           Only include triplet transitions --only-valence           Only include valence transitions --only-rydberg           Only include Rydberg transitions --only-ppi               Only include π→π* transitions
+  --size SIZE              Target number of excitations in the subset --optimize-params        Use Optuna to optimize genetic algorithm parameters --only-singlet           Only include singlet transitions --only-doublet           Only include doublet transitions --only-triplet           Only include triplet transitions --only-quartet           Only include quartet transitions --only-valence           Only include valence transitions --only-rydberg           Only include Rydberg transitions --only-ppi               Only include π→π* transitions